QuinnEbert/EveryOS-Companion/MobiLyon/README.txt

 + You MAY tinker around with this code for your own experimentation so long as the results of this experimentation are ONLY used by yourself.
 Other use of this code is prohibited without prior written permission from myself (possibly including a license fee depending on nature of your project).

-FULL DISCLOSURE:
-+ Passwords were repudiated from certain files in this project.
-Some of the files that passwords were repudiated from do NOT include a "FIXME" at the top indicating this was done, however, those source code files were similarly NOT tested for compilability before release to the repo.